Killing of Jordan Neely: Jordan Neely

 Jordan Maurice Caine Neely was a 30-year-old man who grew up in Bayonne, New Jersey.
 Neely had an extensive criminal record, including 42 arrests for offenses such as petty larceny, theft, jumping subway turnstiles, and assaults.
-Between 2019 and 2021, he was involved in three unprovoked assaults on women in the subway.
+Between 2019 and 2021, he was arrested three times for unprovoked assaults on women in the subway.

-Neely was frequently homeless and had a history of mental health issues, including schizophrenia, depression, and PTSD.
+Neely was frequently homeless and had a history of mental health issues, including schizophrenia, depression, and post-traumatic stress disorder (PTSD).
 In 2007, when he was 14 years old, his mother was murdered by a man with whom she had been in an abusive relationship.
 Her body was found in a suitcase on the side of the Henry Hudson Parkway.
 Neely was called to testify at the trial.
-According to his aunt, Neely developed major depression, schizophrenia, and post-traumatic stress disorder after the murder of his mother.
+According to his aunt, Neely developed major depression, schizophrenia, and PTSD after the murder of his mother.
 He was placed in foster care as a youth.

 As an adult, Neely was known for his performances as a Michael Jackson impersonator, performing in Times Square and subway stations.
 He was said to be a talented dancer.
-He was frequently homeless and had been involuntarily hospitalized for mental issues in the past.
 According to The Guardian, once Neely became homeless he slipped "into a cycle of mental health crises, arrests and hospitalization that would continue until his death".
 He had been a client of the Bowery Residents' Committee, which attempted to find him permanent shelter.
 From 2019 until the time of his death, he was included on what was informally known as the "Top 50 List", a city-maintained roster of homeless people considered to be most in need of assistance and treatment, to which they are often resistant.

 Neely's funeral was held on May 19 at Mount Neboh Baptist Church in Harlem.
 At least 200 people were present, while a small group of peaceful protesters gathered outside.
 In addition to Neely's family and friends, several Democratic politicians, including Rep. Alexandria Ocasio-Cortez, New York City public advocate Jumaane Williams, and Lt.
 Gov. Antonio Delgado, also attended.

 Civil rights activist and Baptist minister Al Sharpton delivered Neely's eulogy, in which he criticized what he saw as systematic abuse and criminalization of people with mental illness, and double standards of the police and criminal justice system on the basis of race.
 He objected to the characterization by some of Penny as a "good Samaritan", saying, "A good Samaritan helps those in trouble, they don't choke him out."

 Neely was buried at Kensico Cemetery in Westchester County in a private service.